-Blinken arrives in Israel prior to meeting with Netanyahu
+Blinken reaffirms US commitment to Israel's security during joint press conference

 "At a moment when U.S.-made bombs are devastating Gaza and killing women and children, we cannot simply let another huge arms sale go through without even a congressional debate," Sanders said in a statement.

 Tension in the region is still high.
-On Monday, an Israeli soldier and a civilian were stabbed and wounded in east Jerusalem on Monday before police shot and killed the assailant in what they described as a terrorist attack.
+On Monday, an Israeli soldier and a civilian were stabbed and wounded in east Jerusalem before police shot and killed the assailant in what they described as a terrorist attack.

 The Associated Press contributed to this report